xobotyi/go-vanity-ssg/README.md

 - **Emit index page with list of all packages**
   Allows to showcase all packages that are supported by vanity import source.
 - **Static pages**
   No need in any sort of webserver - you can provide vanity imports even being hosted from GitHub pages.
+For example, this package distributed using vanity imports, pages are [hosted on GitHub](https://github.com/xobotyi/go).
 - **Public/private packages split.**
   In cases when you need to enable clients from local networks to be redirected to local repositories and documentation, this tool allows emitting static assets for such cases.
 With a little bit of webserver tweaking you will be able to